braze-inc/braze-docs/_docs/_hidden/private_betas/whatsapp_response_messaging.md

 ![A preview message for an existing user named Suzanne.][3]{: style="max-width:80%;"}

 {% alert note %}
-A conversation window is required to send response messages and test messages.
+A conversation window is required to send response messages, including test messages.
 To initiate a conversation window, send a WhatsApp message to the phone number associated with the subscription group you’re using for this message.
 The associated phone number is listed in the alert on the **Test** tab.
 {% endalert %}

 ![An alert that says, "To test, first open a conversation window by sending a WhatsApp message to +1 631-202-0907.
 Then, send your response message to the test user."][7]{: style="max-width:80%;"}